-The Company's current focus is on the development of Diazoxide Choline Controlled-Release (DCCR) for patients with Prader-Willi syndrome (PWS).
+The Company's current focus is on the development of Diazoxide Choline Controlled-Release, or DCCR, for patients with Prader-Willi syndrome, or PWS.
 On July 30, 2018, the DCCR development program for PWS was granted Fast Track designation by the FDA.

 DCCR is a once-a-day tablet formulation which is currently being evaluated in a Phase III program in approximately 105 patients being enrolled at multiple sites.
 The program consists of a three-month Phase III randomized, double-blind, placebo-controlled, parallel group study (also called C601 or DESTINY PWS) as well as a 9-month open-label safety extension study.
 All patients who complete the Phase III study are eligible to enroll into the open-label extension study (C602).
-The Company continues to enroll patients into its ongoing DESTINY PWS study, which commenced in May 2018 and is evaluating DCCR tablets for the treatment of Prader-Willi syndrome (PWS).
-To date, approximately 90% of the patients who have completed the DESTINY PWS study have elected to enroll in the C602 study.
+The Company continues to enroll patients into its ongoing DESTINY PWS study, which commenced in May 2018 and is evaluating DCCR tablets for the treatment of PWS.
+To date, approximately 50% of the targeted number of patients have been enrolled into the DESTINY PWS clinical study and approximately 90% of them have either successfully completed or continue to be treated in the study.
+Approximately 90% of those completing the Destiny PWS study have elected to continue in C602, Soleno's open-label safety extension study and approximately 90% of those enrolled have continued to receive DCCR treatment in C602.

-At this time, 14 trial sites have been activated in the U.S., with additional sites anticipated to be added.
-The most recent sites activated are the National Institutes of Health in Bethesda, MD, Children's Hospital Colorado in Aurora, CO, Nationwide Children's Hospital in Columbus, OH, and University of California, Irvine, in Irvine, CA. Top-line data from the DESTINY PWS study is expected in late 2019.
+As of June 30, 2019, 17 trial sites have been activated in the U.S., with additional sites anticipated to be added, and 3 sites have been activated in the United Kingdom.
+The most recent sites activated are the National Institutes of Health in Bethesda, MD, Children's Hospital Colorado in Aurora, CO, Nationwide Children's Hospital in Columbus, OH, University of California, Irvine, in Irvine, CA, University of Utah, Salt Lake City, UT, Emory University, Atlanta, GA, and Sparrow Clinical Research Institute, Lansing, MI in the U.S. and Chelsea and Westminster Hospital, Royal London Hospital and Birmingham Children's Hospital in the U.K. Top-line data from the DESTINY PWS study is expected in the first half of 2020.

-On March 14, 2019, the Data Safety Monitoring Board (DSMB), the independent group of experts monitoring the safety of the DESTINY PWS study, recommended the continuation of the study without modification, which supports the Company's understanding of DCCR's safety.
+On March 14, 2019, the Data Safety Monitoring Board, the independent group of experts monitoring the safety of the DESTINY PWS study, recommended the continuation of the study without modification, which supports the Company's understanding of DCCR's safety.